 “When you look at these three big themes, you can see how the two parties are really far apart and it’s hard to see whether either one of them is going to be able to move closer toward the middle and come up with a deal that will be bipartisan.
 You have to wonder whether or not Democrats are eventually going to get tired of the negotiating game and just move toward a reconciliation approach where they can pass legislation on a single-party vote,” Gorman said.

 Robinson, who recently wrote a Concord Coalition issue brief called In Search of the Proverbial “Free Lunch” explained that not all infrastructure spending gets the same economic return.

 “We built the interstate highway system and obviously that improved the economy because we were able to transport goods and services more efficiently and less costly.
 But if we were to say ‘gee, lets build another interstate highway system,’ at the margin, an additional road of interstate is not nearly as help as the first road of interstate.”

 Hear both interviews on Facing the Future.
 I host the program each week on WKXL, NHTalkRadio.com (N.H.), and it is also available via podcast.
-Join my guests and me as we discuss issues relating to national fiscal policy with budget and experts, industry leaders, and elected officials.
+Join me and my guests as we discuss issues relating to national fiscal policy with budget experts, industry leaders, and elected officials.
 Past broadcasts are available here.
-You can subscribe to the podcast on Spotify, Pandora, iTunes, Google Podcasts, Stitcher, iHeart Radio or with an RSS feed.
+You can subscribe to the podcast on Spotify, Pandora, iTunes, Google Podcasts, Stitcher or with an RSS feed.
 Follow Facing the Future on Facebook, and watch videos from past episodes on The Concord Coalition YouTube channel.